-This game is designed to help new classmates to get know each other's names in a playful way.
+This game is designed to help new classmates to get to know each other's names, while playing, in the first lesson.

 Recommended Age: 6-10 y.o.

 Materials: A4 sheets of paper by the number of players.

 Immediate Preparation (10-15 minutes).
 First distribute the sheets around the class.
 Next ask the players to ‘draw’ their names.
 In order to do this, they should replace each letter with a drawing of an object, which name begins with this.
 If the same letter occurs more than once in a name, it should be drawn each time with different ojects.
 For example, the name Arina may look like this: